xiyupeng/AmpliCI-UMI/README.md

 The input of AmpliCI is a FASTQ file.
-Besides the common practice for [preprocessing](https://github.com/DormanLab/AmpliCI#input) raw FASTQ files, additional preprocessing steps are required for AmpliCI-UMI.
+Besides the common practice for [preprocessing](https://github.com/DormanLab/AmpliCI#input) raw FASTQ files, additional preprocessing steps are required for DAUMI.
 For each sample, users need to prepare their data in three FASTQ files.

 - `FILENAME.bc.fq`